 Stingy stage 4 – Add a turtle and snuffer

 You’re going to need a sail bag to store your spinnaker in anyway, but the right bag can actually help you to launch and retrieve the sail too.
-A launch bag (also called a turtle) is a sail bag that has straps or clips sewn into the bottom or side of the bag (the legs of the turtle).
-These let you attach the bag to the foredeck while you rig and launch the sail.
+A launch bag (also called a turtle) is a sail bag that has straps or clips (the legs of the turtle) sewn into the bottom or side of the bag.
+These let you attach the bag to the foredeck to hold it in place while you rig and launch the sail.
 You can concentrate on rigging the sail while the bag keeps it secure and contained.
 Some launch bags (like the one shown below) also have a hoop sewn into the top of the bag that helps to hold the bag open while you stuff the sail back in.

 Spinnaker sail cloth is so light that almost any breeze will catch in it.
 But you don’t want the sail to fill while you’re attaching the rigging or before you get the sail hoisted into place.
 A snuffer (also called a sock) can help.

 A snuffer is a long tube of Nylon cloth that slides over the spinnaker and squeezes it closed to “snuff” it.
-It attaches between the halyard and the sail head with a turning block and becket and it has a hard ring or collar on the bottom that holds it open and acts as a funnel to squeeze the sail inside.
+It attaches between the halyard and the sail head with a turning block and becket and it has a hard ring or collar on the bottom that holds the snuffer open and acts as a funnel to squeeze the sail inside.
 It’s rigged with a loop of line that begins and ends at the collar and runs through the turning block.
+The loop works like a window shade cord.
 When you pull down on one side of the loop, it pulls the collar of the snuffer down over the spinnaker to collapse it before you lower the sail.
 After you hoist the sail, you pull the opposite side of the same line (around the turning block) to compress the tube above the spinnaker and open it.

 My spinnaker came with a Chutescoop snuffer when I bought it.
 It’s really helpful for getting the sail in and out of the launch bag quickly without fouling the sail or the rigging.